 - 1. Age (t): For simplicity, we assume that both spouses are the same age. - 2.
-Wealth (W_t) : The total value of wealth owned by the household.17 - 3.
-Health status ($\mathbf{h}t = \{h{m,t}, h{f,t}\}$): Good, Fair, Bad:ADLL, and Bad:ADLH, depending on how much help with ADLs is needed.
-There is no need for LTC in the Good or Fair state; however, it affects the health transition probabilities.18 It is a vector, capturing the health of male $(h{m,t})$ and female $(h{f,t})$ separately. - 4.
-Family status (F_t) keeps track of who is alive, child presence and availability, defined as living within a 10-mile radius. - 5.
-Permanent income ($\mathbf{Y} = \{Y_m, Y_f\}$): Defined as retirement income from Social Security and defined-benefit pensions for each of the initial members of the household.
+Wealth (W_t) : The total value of wealth owned by the household.18

+3. Health status ($\mathbf{h}t = \{h{m,t}, h{f,t}\}$): Good, Fair, Bad:ADLL, and Bad:ADLH, depending on how much help with ADLs is needed.
+There is no need for LTC in the Good or Fair state; however, it affects the health transition probabilities.19 It is a vector, capturing the health of male $(h{m,t})$ and female $(h{f,t})$ separately.

+4. Family status (F_t) keeps track of who is alive, child presence and availability, defined as living within a 10-mile radius.

+5. Permanent income ($\mathbf{Y} = \{Y_m, Y_f\}$): Defined as retirement income from Social Security and defined-benefit pensions for each of the initial members of the household.
 To simplify the notation, we drop the age subscripts and use a prime to denote the next period.

 The exogenous state variables evolve over time in the following way.
 Each member's health (h_m, h_f) evolves following a first-order Markov process, where it has the four states described above as well as Death as the absorbing state.
-The health transition matrix is a function of age, gender, marital status (single versus coupled), and permanent income (\mathbf{Y}) of households.
-Retirement income ($\{y_m^F, y_f^F\} = \mathbf{y}^F$) is collected only by alive members; it changes when a member is widowed and starts receiving survivor benefits, to the larger value in the couple's income vector.
-Lastly, the family status (F) changes when one is widowed.
-If this household has a child but not nearby, consistently with the HRS data, we allow for a 50% chance that a child moves to within the 10-mile radius.
+The health transition matrix is a function of age, gender, marital status (single versus coupled), and permanent income (Y) of households.
+Retirement income $(\{y_m^F, y_f^F\} = \mathbf{y}^F)$ is collected only by alive members; it changes when a member is widowed and starts receiving survivor benefits, to the larger value in the couple's income vector.20 Lastly, the family status (F) changes when one is widowed.
+If this household has a child but

-17For tractability, we do not distinguish between housing and financial wealth.
+18For tractability, we do not distinguish between housing and financial wealth.

-18In mapping these categories to the HRS, Good is defined as not needing help with ADLs and the self-reported health status being excellent, very good, or good; Fair is defined as not needing help with ADLs and the self-reported health status being fair or poor.
+19In mapping these categories to the HRS, Good is defined as not needing help with ADLs and the self-reported health status being excellent, very good, or good; Fair is defined as not needing help with ADLs and the self-reported health status being fair or poor.